brechtbilliet/brechtbilliet.github.io/_posts/2017-07-25-Creating-reactive-calendar-in-angular4.md

 </div>
 ```

-I marked the input properties with XX to show us what our components need in terms of data.
-These places will need streams as well, let's call them **presentational streams**.
+I marked the input properties with XX to show what our components need in terms of data.
+These places will need streams as well.
+Let's call them **presentational streams**.

-Let's try to fill in these gaps, shall we?!
+Let's try to fill in these gaps, shall we?

-**Note:** We use the [async pipe](https://angular.io/api/common/AsyncPipe) from angular to subscribe/unsubscribe the streams automatically.
+**Note:** We use the [async pipe](https://angular.io/api/common/AsyncPipe) from Angular to subscribe/unsubscribe the streams automatically.

 ```html
 <div [ngSwitch]="viewMode$|async" class="main">